-Since FY 2012, HUD has updated base rents each year based on new 5-year data, for which HUD used 2005-2009 ACS data.
-HUD is also updating base rents for Puerto Rico FMRs using data collected through the Puerto Rico Community Surveys (PRCS) between 2012 and 2016.
-HUD first updated the Puerto Rico base rents in FY 2014 based on 2007-2011 PRCS data collected through the ACS program.
+HUD has updated base rents each year based on new 5-year data since FY 2012, for which HUD used 2005-2009 ACS data.
+HUD is also updating base rents for Puerto Rico FMRs using data collected between 2013 and 2017 through the Puerto Rico Community Survey (PRCS); HUD first updated the Puerto Rico base rents in FY 2014 based on 2007-2011 PRCS data collected through the ACS program.

-HUD historically based FMRs on gross rents for recent movers (those who have moved into their current residence in the last 24 months) measured directly from decennial census long form survey responses.
-However, due to the way the 5-year ACS data are constructed, HUD developed a new method for calculating recent-mover FMRs in FY 2012, which HUD continues to use in FY 2019: HUD assigns all areas a base rent, which is the two-bedroom standard quality 5year gross rent estimate from the ACS; then, because HUD's regulations mandate that FMRs must be published as recent mover gross rents, HUD applies a recent mover factor to the base rents assigned from the 5-year ACS data.
-The calculation of the recent mover factor is described below.
+HUD historically based FMRs on gross rents for recent movers (those who have moved into their current residence in the last 24 months) measured directly.
+However, due to the way Census constructs the 5-year AČS data, HUD developed a new method for calculating recent-mover FMRs in FY 2012, which HUD continues to use in FY 2020: HUD assigns all areas a base rent, which is the two-bedroom standard quality 5year gross rent estimate from the ACS; then, because HUD's regulations mandate that FMRs must be published as recent mover gross rents, HUD applies a recent mover factor to the base rents assigned from the 5-year ACS data.4 The calculation of the recent mover factor is described below.